keycloak/keycloak-ui/apps/admin-ui/README.md

 ### Automated end-to-end cypress tests

 All end-to-end tests are stored in the `cypress` folder.
-Refer to the `WRITING_TESTS.md` for detailed instruction on how to write tests.
+Refer to the `WRITING_TESTS.md` for detailed instruction on how to write cypress tests.

 ### Resources i.e images, icons